 - Speeding: In a study conducted by the National Young Driver Survey (NYDS), high school students across the country were asked to define speeding, to which the majority answered at least 10 mph over the posted speed limit.
 Even a single mile over the speed limit can be dangerous for a new driver, however.
 Speeding increases the distance required to be able to stop a car and, given the slower reactions teenage drivers have, this greatly increases their risk of a potential collision.

 - Nighttime driving: Driving at night can be dangerous even for older, more experienced drivers.
 At night, drivers have less time to see and react to road signs, upcoming curves, and other unexpected events on the road.
 This is why it is necessary to decrease speed and exercise more caution.

-- Seat belt usage: According to the National Traffic Safety Administration (NHTSA), 55% of young adults between the ages 13 and 20 who died in crashes were not wearing a seat belt.
-Unfortunately, this means the age group most prone to accidents are also not using a safety device that greatly reduces serious crash-related injuries and deaths by about 50%.
+- Seat belt usage: According to the National Traffic Safety Administration (NHTSA), 55% of young adults between the ages of 13 and 20 who died in crashes were not wearing seat belts.
+Unfortunately, this means the age group most prone to accidents is also not using a safety device that greatly reduces serious crash-related injuries and deaths by about 50%.

 If you have a teen driver in your household, have a discussion regarding safe driving.
 Driving is a privilege and one that no one should take lightly.

 Raleigh and Durham Car Accident Lawyers

 If you or someone you love was injured in a car accident, now is the time to seek skilled and experienced legal representation to pursue the compensation you need and deserve during this overwhelming and traumatic time.
 At Hyland + Padilla PLLC, our personal injury attorneys are well-equipped to represent you against large insurance companies to ensure you recover damages for medical expenses, physical pain and suffering, lost wages, and more.

 We serve the Raleigh and Durham areas.